 Full of protein, delicious and GRAIN FREE.

 Blue Wilderness produced high quality cat food.
-This is definitely the top contender for the best dry food for cats ever.
+This is definitely the top contender for the top dry food for cats ever.

 With this food you can have a peace of mind that the natural, real chicken is used as a protein source.

-The list of ingredients clearly shows protein sources, amino acids and fats.
+The list of ingredients clearly shows protein sources, amino acids, vitamins and minerals and fats.

 This tasty cat food presents the perfect combination of health benefits and tasty, high quality ingredients for your cat.